agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 MY_NAME.set('jeff');
 MY_COMPUTED.value; // Returns "My name is 'jeff' and I am 10 years old."
 ```
-In the most cases it isn't necessary to provide any hard-coded dependency.
+In most cases, it isn't necessary to provide any hard-coded dependency.
 However, it might occur that the Computed Class fails to autodetect a particular dependency.
 You can check if all dependencies got correctly noticed by giving each used Agile Sub Instance a unique key
 and reviewing the `deps` array.